 Similar to the DC collector network, the buried cables included in the estimated altered impacts associated with the fenced solar array (i.e., no separate temporary impacts are calculated for buried cables inside the perimeter fence).
 Buried cables exterior to the perimeter fence will be constructed within a 50-foot-wide construction corridor.
-A larger construction corridor is required where multiple cables run in parallel to one another (up to 25 feet on either side of the outermost cables).
-Where buried collector lines are located outside of the fenced area, these disturbances are considered to be temporary for purposes of estimating impacts to habitat and vegetation.
+A larger constriction corridor is required where multiple cables run in parallel to one another (up to 25 feet on either side of the outermost cables).